-4.1 All essays, dissertations, projects, portfolios or other forms of academic submission for evaluation will be checked for plagiarism.
-Where a supervisor or examiner suspects plagiarism during a non-invigilated examination or assessment, then s/he will consult their Head of School/Department or nominee in the first instance.
+All essays, dissertations, projects, portfolios or other forms of academic submission, to include all forms of research results howsoever presented for evaluation, may be checked for plagiarism.
+Where a University electronic system, supervisor, examiner, invigilator or other (including External Examiner) suspects plagiarism during an invigilated or non-invigilated examination or assessment, then they will consult their Head of School/ Department or nominee in the first instance.